woman singing on stage.jpg

 • Improve tone and control

-• Improve breathing technique (or 'support') and posture
+• Improve breath support and posture

-• Become a confident singer
+• Build confidence as a singer

-• Develop emotion and delivery in songs
+• Develop expression and delivery

-• Improve flexibility and speed for riffs and runs
+• Improve flexibility for riffs and runs

 Online Singing Lessons